oopsmonk/documentation/core/1.0/tutorials/js/listen-for-transactions.md

     } else {
         console.log('Listening for transactions sent to this address: ' + process.argv[2])
         console.log(
-            'Remember to send a transaction to this address, and be patient: It can take 30seconds for the transaction to appear.')
+            'Remember to send a transaction to this address, and be patient: It can take 30 seconds for the transaction to appear.')
         // Subscribe to the address thats passed in via the CLI sock.subscribe(process.argv[2])
     }